 - If organic matter content is very high, complete loss of dissolved oxygen occurs.
 This creates anaerobic environment in water.
 In this case aerobic aquatic organisms cannot survive.

 - Furthermore, if dissolved oxygen is absent then organic matter starts to decompose anaerobically that creates taste and odor problems.

 - High value of BOD is an indicator of water pollution.

 There are a wide range of water quality tests used to help determine how safe, or even drinkable, water is to be used in a household setting or otherwise that water test labs perform.

 These different types of tests help determine if specific materials or contaminants have infected a body of water, and help inform how it needs to be further treated.
 Here are just a few types of water testing methods.

 There are a range of potential bacterial contaminants that can plague water.
 One of the most common and most looked for is E. coli bacteria, which comes from fecal matter exposure and can result in serious health issues when consumed.
 Bacteria testing is essential in determining how safe water is to drink or expose to your skin.

 The list of mineral testing available could be a thesis paper, for how many there are.
 A few common and important mineral tests include chlorine and chloride, nitrate and nitrite, lead, copper, iron, zinc, potassium, and sodium.

-This wide range of mineral testing is essential and relevant in determining water quality, as different regions or areas of terrain may have more of a buildup of certain types of minerals, which informs what kind of mineral treatments the water actually needs in order to be purified.
+This wide range of mineral testing is essential and relevant in determining water quality, as different regions or areas of terrain may have more of a build-up of certain types of minerals, which informs what kind of mineral treatments the water actually needs in order to be purified.

-What is pH?
-If middle school science class feels like an age and a day behind you, here’s a quick reminder. pH is a measure of the concentration of hydrogen ions in a solution.
+pH is a measure of the concentration of hydrogen ions in a solution.